 Provides immediate increase of injector traction pressure when tubing slip occurs

 Our slip mitigation system is engineered to remedy a major pain point—limited operator workforce experience.
 This system assists operators by providing an immediate increase in injector traction pressure when a tubing slip occurs and can react during an impending slip to prevent a slip from occurring.
 Today, few strings achieve their potential fatigue life due to mechanical damage caused by slips through an injector, and the slip mitigation system reduces this risk, prolonging string life, reducing downtime, and improving coiled tubing ROI.

 - Uses injector’s hydraulic timing circuit to detect a slip

 - While a slip is visible to the hydraulic timing system and is impending—but still imperceptible to the human eye—the slip mitigation system rapidly increases traction pressure to prevent a full slip.

 - Slip mitigation system only intervenes during the critical states of an impending slip or a full slip, leaving the traction pressure at the first elevated pressure that is successful to grip the coiled tubing.

 - Operators or electronic control systems can observe the system’s rapid traction pressure increase as well as the new pressure setting at the cabin control panel.

 Hydra Rig Product Updates

 It is our commitment to continue the technological advancement of the trusted Hydra Rig equipment that has been leading the coiled tubing and snubbing industries for decades.
-Please contact us for our latest product updates.
+Please contact us at [email protected] or +1 817.985.5000 for our latest product updates.